top of page

 Baja California South, Sea of Cortes, Mexico

-What to expect : We can expect to see lots of wildlife, in reefs and coastal waters but also pelagic animals.
+We can expect to see lots of wildlife, in reefs and coastal waters but also pelagic animals.
 We travel alongside whales, dolphins, turtles and more.
 We hope to see everything from Orcas to Sperm whales and Bluewhales.
-We will book dives at famous Cabo Pulmo, do Isla Ceralvo...Espiritu Santo, Isla partida, travel north toward Loreto to look for Bluewhales, Isla San Francisco.
+We will book dives at famous Cabo Pulmo, do Isla Cerralvo...Espiritu Santo, Isla Partida, travel north toward Loreto to look for Bluewhales, Isla San Francisco.

 Screenshot 2025-04-13 at 5.52.56 PM.png